oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/05-flows/datamesh5flows.md

   Each line with Call to Med represents a call from the OCI Gateway to the microservice

-- Switch to the **TargetATP** SQL window and execute the count command repeatedly : you will see the count increase as the records are being pumped from one DB to the other.
+- Switch to the **TargetADW** SQL window and execute the count command repeatedly : you will see the count increase as the records are being pumped from one DB to the other.

 - Now switch to the GoldenGate Admin console and open the **UAEXT** extract.
 Click on the **Statistics** tab and you will see the nb of records captured :